 International students can work during their studies, and having a part-time or summer job is common.
 This is a really good way to learn more about the culture, meet new people, and supplement your budget.
 You will also receive an International Student Identity Card (ISIC) after you enrol.
 Keep this on you at all times; it gets you discounts on food, leisure, and entertainment.

 The Czech Republic is not only an affordable country to live in, it’s also ranked as one of the safest.
 According to the Global Peace Index, the Czech Republic ranks in the top ten of the safest countries in the world.
 There are some commonalities among the safest countries in the world, such as their levels of wealth, social welfare, and education.
 Additionally, these countries have effective criminal justice systems, and the governments maintain very healthy relationships with their citizens.

 This means international students, in one of the safest countries in the world, can travel, explore, and go on adventures without worrying too much about safety.
-You can share this good news with your parents who might be worried about sending you off to a random European country.
-Tell them the facts and you might find yourself booking a ticket to Prague sooner than you think!
+You can share this good news with your parents who might be worried about sending you off to another country.
+Tell them the facts and you might find yourself booking a ticket sooner than you think!

 “So we know that it’s not enough for us to simply encourage more people to study abroad.
 We also need to make sure that they can actually afford it,” said former US first lady, Michelle Obama.
 Not only is the Czech Republic an affordable option for those interested in a study abroad experience, but it also provides high quality, innovative educational degree programs, many of them in English, in a country with a low cost of living in the heart of Europe.
 If you are looking to veer off the traditional path, and find your way on the road less traveled, then look no further than the Czech Republic...